sugarrush-77

 Everyone in the restaurant stared.
 Janice left for another smoke break.
 Yena took another shot and kept eating the raw tofu in her plate.
 Yena was fucking autistic.
 They were at a Korean tofu stew joint, and she had insisted to the waiter, despite being told no multiple times, that she deserved.
 Absolutely deserved.
 Being served the tofu stew deconstructed in its entirety.
 She was a regular here.
 The waiter ended up shrugging, and ferrying the request back to the restaurant.
 Five minutes later, he came back with a raw egg, tofu, hot water, kimchi, and tofu stew base.
 He whispered an expletive under his breath, and swore that if she didn’t tip, he would kick her through the window.

 Janice came back.
 Nobody knew why Janice hung out with Yena.
 When asked, Janice never gave a straight answer.
 Sometimes, she said it was because she needed help with homework, but they were in completely different majors.
 Sometimes, she said it was because she was really poor, and Yena had helped out with money once.
-But Janice was loaded from various side hustles she’d spun up “for fun.”
-Sometimes, Janice just shrugged and looked up at the sky.
+But Janet was loaded from various side hustles she’d spun up “for fun.”
+Sometimes, Janet just shrugged and looked up at the sky.
 Nobody really knew except her.
-Janice sat down in front of Yena and leaned in.
+Janet sat down in front of Yena and leaned in.

 “Yena, what if I dressed up as Teto?
 How do you think that would make you feel?”